Rhitomaic/Rhitomaic/README.md

-# Rhitomaic (formerly ReDark Technology) - A person that just code things as a hobby
+# Rhitomaic (formerly ReDark Technology) - Indonesia
  Hello there! 👋

- My name is Rhitomaic and I'm a hobbyist programmer, specializing in C# using Unity and Visual Studio.
+ My name is Rhitomaic and I'm a hobbyist programmer, specializing in Game Development using Unity and Visual Studio and making servers for the game backend API using common JavaScript frameworks.

 ## Programming Languages
 #### Scripting Languages